 Top of the page

 Sarcoidosis (say "sar-koy-DOH-sus") is a rare disease that causes tiny lumps of cells throughout the body called granulomas.
-These lumps are too small to see or feel.
 They can form anywhere on the inside or outside of the body and can cause permanent scar tissue.
 They often form in the lungs, lymph nodes, liver, skin, or eyes.
 Sarcoidosis may affect how an organ works.
 For instance, if it is in the lungs, you may be short of breath.

-For most people, sarcoidosis is a long-term disease that lasts several years or a lifetime.
-But some cases go away in a few months.
+For some people, sarcoidosis is a long-term disease that lasts several years or a lifetime.
+But for other people, it may go away in a few months.
 Experts have no way of knowing how it will affect you.
 For some people, the disease may cause no symptoms at all.
-For others, symptoms may include fever, body aches, swollen lymph glands, shortness of breath, painful joints, and numbness.
+For others, symptoms may include fever, body aches, swollen lymph nodes, shortness of breath, painful joints, and numbness.
 It may lead to lung or heart problems.
 Sometimes sarcoidosis can cause high calcium levels in the blood.